Create an object of class "grouped.data" from a

 # Methods of the generics "with" and "within" for grouped data

-# S3 method for grouped.data
+# S3 method for class 'grouped.data'

 with(data,expr,...)

-# S3 method for grouped.data
+# S3 method for class 'grouped.data'

 within(data,expr,recombine=FALSE,...)